MicrosoftDocs/Advertising-docs/Advertising/bingads-13/guides/faq.md

 ### Q. Does a user need to grant consent when I upgrade to msads.manage?

 Yes.
-You must prompt users for consent via the new ``msads.manage`` scope and the Microsoft identity platform endpoint.
+You must [prompt a user for consent](authentication-oauth-consent.md) via the new ``msads.manage`` scope and the Microsoft identity platform endpoint.

 ### Q. What is the user experience when prompted for consent via the Microsoft identity platform endpoint?

-When you prompt the user for consent (using the common tenant) with the [Microsoft identity platform endpoint](authentication-oauth-identity-platform.md) the user sign in experience will vary depending on the underlying identity behind their credentials.
+When you [prompt a user for consent](authentication-oauth-consent.md) (using the common tenant) with the Microsoft identity platform endpoint, the user sign in experience will vary depending on the underlying identity behind their credentials.

 - A person who only has an MSA identity will be directed to the MSA sign in page.
 - A person who only has an Azure AD identity will be directed to their organizational sign in page.